Mary Simon: Germany visit

-The Queen's Platinum Jubilee
+Queen's Platinum Jubilee

 On Accession Day, February 6, 2022, Simon paid tribute to the Queen in a message to mark her Platinum Jubilee.
 She said:

 Simon and her husband met the Queen for the first time on March 15, 2022, at Windsor Castle.
 The Queen hosted afternoon tea for the couple.
 It was the first time that the Canadian monarch met the first indigenous governor general in Canadian history.
 Simon later said in an interview that she and the Queen discussed various issues like the 2022 Russian invasion of Ukraine, Canada convoy protests, and how they both recovered from COVID-19.
 Simon said she told the Queen that Canada's history books should be rewritten to reflect the facts about the relationship between the Canadian Crown and Indigenous peoples of Canada.

-In May, Simon hosted the Prince of Wales and the Duchess of Cornwall on their Platinum Jubilee tour of Canada.
-During the tour, Simon invested the Prince as an Extraordinary Commander of the Order of Military Merit at Rideau Hall.
+In May, Simon hosted Charles, Prince of Wales and Camilla, Duchess of Cornwall on their Platinum Jubilee tour of Canada.
+During the tour, Simon invested Charles as an Extraordinary Commander of the Order of Military Merit at Rideau Hall.

 Simon and her husband travelled to London from June 2 to 6, 2022, to take part in the Queen's Platinum Jubilee celebrations in the United Kingdom.
 They attended the Service of Thanksgiving at St. Paul's Cathedral, the Platinum Party at the Palace, and the Platinum Jubilee Pageant, which included military personnel from the Canadian Armed Forces.

 Simon urged all Canadians to work together, to "truly honour the life, legacy and reign of Her Majesty The Queen", and said that, to her, that is worth celebrating.